TheresaLui/SelfHelpContent_v2/articles/microsoft.synapse/synapse-cs-administrationandsecurity-serverlesssqlpoolstorageaccesscontrol.md

 * **Check the [supported storage authorization types](https://docs.microsoft.com/azure/synapse-analytics/sql/develop-storage-files-storage-access-control?tabs=user-identity#supported-storage-authorization-types).**

-* **If using ADF to access the Serverless SQL pool, determine if the MSI account for your workspace has been given access to storage.**
+* **If you use ADF to access the Serverless SQL pool, determine if the MSI account for your workspace has been given access to storage.**
       MSI account has the same name as your workspace name.
 [Visit full guide on Azure Active Directory access control for storage for more information](https://docs.microsoft.com/azure/storage/common/storage-auth-aad-rbac-portal).

 ## **Recommended Documents**